barionleg/ANTs_wiki/Dimensionality-of-ANTs-algorithms.md

 The dimension chosen here determines the domain of the registration.
 With `-d 4`, the registration is done across all four dimensions.
 This allows the user to pass in two time series and compute the registration over time as well as space.

 The more common use case is where a 4D time series (such as fMRI data) is registered to a 3D image (such as a T1w volume).
-In this case, you would use `-d 3` and compute a 3D moving image, such as the mean fMRI volume.
+In this case, you would compute a 3D moving image, such as the mean fMRI volume, and then run the registration with `-d 3`.

 ### `antsApplyTransforms`